twitter/hpack/README.md

 ## Getting Started

-This library provides support for compression of header sets into header blocks.
+This library provides support for compression of header lists into header blocks.
 The following code fragment demonstrates the use of Encoder and Decoder:

     try {
       int maxHeaderSize = 4096;